 5) Hakka Villages — Wu Kau Tang (烏蛟騰), Sam A Tsuen (三椏村), Lai Chi Wo (荔枝窩)

-Some of the few Hakka villages left in Hong Kong — trek from Wu Kau Tang to Lai Chi Wo through nature and along Yan Chau Tong Marine Park (印洲塘海岸公園).
-Witness how the remaining villagers live, while appreciating the unique Hakka architecture.
+Explore some of the few Hakka villages left in Hong Kong — trek through nature from Wu Kau Tang to Lai Chi Wo, and spot Yan Chau Tong Marine Park (印洲塘海岸公園) along the way.
+Witness how the remaining villagers live while appreciating the unique Hakka architecture.

-The total hike could take between 3 to 3.5 hours, so pack along food and drink to refuel!
+The total hike could take around 3 to 3.5 hours, so pack food and drinks to refuel!

-With the guided Lai Chi Wo Hiking Tour you can glean insights on the villages’ history and restoration efforts, as well as explore abandoned ancient villages along the way.
-The tour also provides a yummy lunch stopover at Fook Lee Tea House (福利茶室) in Sam A Tsuen, which usually doesn’t open unless there are tour bookings.
+With the guided Lai Chi Wo Hiking Tour, you can also glean insights into the villages’ history and restoration efforts, as well as explore abandoned ancient villages along the way.

 6) Clear Water Bay (清水灣)

-In just 2 – 3 hours on this hike following the Clear Water Bay Country Trail, be greeted with an expansive view of the blue waters from the High Junk Peak (釣魚翁), 1 of the 3 sharpest peaks of Hong Kong.
-As you head downhill after the 7km hike, you may even catch a glimpse of Ninepin Island (果洲), Tung Lung Island (東龍洲), and Lion Rock Hill (獅子山).
+In just 2 – 3 hours on this hike following the Clear Water Bay Country Trail, be greeted with an expansive view of the blue waters from the High Junk Peak (釣魚翁) — one of the three sharpest peaks in Hong Kong.
+As you head downhill after the 7km hike, you may even catch a glimpse of Ninepin Island (果洲), Tung Lung Island (東龍洲), and Lion Rock Hill (獅子山)!

 7) Fan Lau, Lantau South (分流, 南大嶼山)

-Depending on your route, you may also hike to the famous Fan Lau Fort (分流炮台) that once served as a military lookout.
+Depending on your route, you may also hike to the famous Fan Lau Fort (分流炮台), which once served as a military lookout.

 End off your hike in Tai O (大澳) Fishing Village and walk through the market for street snacks, dried seafood and souvenirs.
 You can also further embark on boat tours that take you along the fishing village for a more intimate experience with the residents!